Advanced Nuclear Power Reactors

 Research continues in India.
 At the Indira Gandhi Centre for Atomic Research a 40 MWt fast breeder test reactor has been operating since 1985.
 In addition, the tiny Kamini there is employed to explore the use of thorium as nuclear fuel, by breeding fissile U-233.
 In 2004 construction of a 500 MWe prototype fast breeder reactor started at Kalpakkam.
-The unit is expected to be operating in 2012, fuelled with uranium-plutonium oxide (the reactor-grade Pu being from its existing PHWRs) and with a thorium blanket to breed fissile U-233.
+The unit is expected to be operating by 2015, fuelled with uranium-plutonium oxide (the reactor-grade Pu being from its existing PHWRs) and with a thorium blanket to breed fissile U-233.
 This will take India's ambitious thorium program to stage 2, and set the scene for eventual full utilisation of the country's abundant thorium to fuel reactors.

 The Russian BN-600 fast breeder reactor at Beloyarsk has been supplying electricity to the grid since 1981 and has the best operating and production record of all Russia's nuclear power units.
 It uses uranium oxide fuel and the sodium coolant delivers 550°C at little more than atmospheric pressure.
 The BN 350 FBR operated in Kazakhstan for 27 years and about half of its output was used for water desalination.
 Russia plans to reconfigure the BN-600 to burn the plutonium from its military stockpiles.